Showing posts with label Work & Events. Show all posts

 All I had to do was to seek first the kingdom of God and His righteousness then all these things were added to me (Matthew 6:33).
 Added.
 I was already complete.
 God just waited for me to see that my cup was full and when I finally did, He added more!

-Being a stay-at-home mom with gray in my hair, barefoot and in shapeless clothes is far far away from my vision of myself in sleek clothes, fiery hair, high heels, and doing a job that was important.
+Being a stay-at-home mom with gray in my hair, barefoot, and in shapeless clothes is far far away from my vision of myself in sleek clothes, fiery hair, high heels, and doing a job that was important.
 This life I now have was never in my big dreams.
 So I didn't understand why God would want me to be small.
 Turns out His dreams for me may look different, but they were nowhere near small.
 They just came in three small packages — three little boys.
 But as Luke 10:14 said, "Whoever can be trusted with small things can also be trusted with big things."

 God waited till He could trust me.
 And that involved lots of renewing of attitudes, shifting views, humbling of myself (my great sin is pride), and acceptance and appreciation for God's will for my life.
 And I'm still not "important."
 I'm still not in high heels.
 And I'm still not earning millions.
 But I am fulfilled and happy and content, resting in the promise that God has more dreams to unfold for me.